Menu

 “There is, however, an addendum which we may find it necessary to add during the next few weeks on billing, i.e. possible discrepancies in Smith’s Telecom bills.”
 (See Arbitrator File No/28)

-Point 2, There is more information in the arbitrator’s version than there is in mine.
-The reference to my ongoing billing problems states extra weeks are required to complete the investigation.
-The arbitrator did NOT provide the extra weeks.
+Point 2: The arbitrator’s version contains more information than mine.
+For example, the reference to my ongoing billing problems states that extra weeks are required to complete the investigation, but the arbitrator did not provide the extra weeks.

 My page two of this report (see Open Letter File No/47-A to 47-D) shows no mention of my billing claim document in my version.
 However, page three in the arbitrator’s version notes: